MeepleCodes/ffxiv_macro/README.md

 - Overlays for common chat window sizes
 - Dark theme
 - Line count in status bar (and warn if >15)
-- Move web component to asset-loaded CSSn
+- Move web component to asset-loaded CSS
 [~] Saving and loading macros with firebase storeage or similar
   - 'New' button
   - Delete button